coldfumonkeh/GoogleAnalytics/README.md

 Google Analytics
 ============

-A ColdFusion wrapper to interact with the Google Analytcis Core Reporting API and OAuth2 authentication protocols.
+A ColdFusion wrapper to interact with the Google Analytics Core Reporting API and OAuth2 authentication protocols.

 Coming Shortly